 Settlements, sealing and more citations for Massey

-Posted on behalf of The Bell Law Firm, PLLC on May 05, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on May 05, 2011 in Wrongful Death

 Massey Energy Co. announced this week that seven families of Upper Big Branch victims have agreed to the company's settlement offer.
 The $3 million settlements will end those families' actions against the mining company.
 Five other families have filed wrongful death suit s against Massey.